 The wheels that drive foreclosures turn very slowly, and there is ample opportunity to steer the ship in a new direction and salvage your future.
 Sadly, foreclosure is entirely avoidable, yet lives are often damaged for years because homeowners didn’t understand the consequences and took no action to prevent the process.

 Whatever circumstances change to create the situation, homeowners who take steps to bypass the inevitable loss of the home will have the most control over their future.
 As the letters from the lender begin to arrive, there is still time to reach out to the lender and attempt to work towards an amicable solution.

 The road ahead will be difficult for those who choose to keep their heads in the sand and wait for the lender to foreclose.
-Read on as we discuss five ways the foreclosure of your San Antonio house will impact you in the future
+Read on as we discuss five ways the foreclosure of your Boerne house will impact you in the future

 One of the ways the foreclosure of your Boerne house will impact you is the expense; your attorney will charge thousands, not to mention any fees that accumulate on the mortgage loan or from the process of foreclosure itself, which can be substantial as well.
 Therefore, allowing your home to fall into foreclosure is a procedure that is costly not only to you as the homeowner but to the lender, the local government, and local property owners.